metrorailings/OwlBlog/content/posts/2022-circa-millions-week-2-predictions.md

 ***

-Hard to side with the Jets here, but six points is a little much for a team led by Jacoby Brissett.
-I don't think Cleveland's defensive coaching is going to spend much time strategizing against these Jets, especially with a divisional bout looming next Thursday.
+Hard to side with the Jets here, but six points is a little much for a team led by the likes of Jacoby Brissett.
+I don't think Cleveland's defensive coaching is going to spend much time strategizing against these Jets either, considering the divisional bout against the Steelers looming next Thursday.
 Now if Mike LaFleur can pull his head from his ass long enough to put forward a competent game plan, New York may end up surprising some folks here with an outright upset.

 ***